jtsauls/transAnalysis/README.txt

 Mapping transciptome data to metabolic models.

-For now run scripts in python (some magic is used).
+For now run scripts in ipython (some magic is used).